 World civilization education is an important hallmark of the French curriculum.
-Starting in first grade, students at FASDenver will learn about ancient civilizations, prehistory, African and Asian civilizations, the Middle Ages up to modern day.
+Starting in first grade, students at FASDenver learn about ancient civilizations, prehistory, African and Asian civilizations, the Middle Ages up to modern day.
 We believe that understanding world history and civilizations is essential to global citizenship.
-History of the Francophone diaspora will also be incorporated.
-This curriculum will be taught in French, and we will use textbooks in compliance with the French Ministry of Education.
+History of the Francophone diaspora is also incorporated.
+This curriculum is taught in French, and we will use textbooks in compliance with the French Ministry of Education.